Delusions of Grandeur (La Folie des grandeurs) is a 1971 French comedy film inspired by the Victor Hugo stage play Ruy Blas.

-- Corrupt Politician: Just about every one of the Grandees of Spain except Salluste was in on the plot to murder the royal couple.
+- Just about every one of the Grandees of Spain except Salluste are in on the plot to murder the royal couple over the Queen's idea of removing their tax exemption.
 Those who weren't caught instead protest at the idea of the rich paying taxes.

-- Disguised in Drag: When he fails to convince his nephew to helps him into his scheme, Salluste dresses as a Spanish Grande Dame to approach his ex-valet Blaze.
+- Disguised in Drag: When he fails to convince his nephew to help him with his scheme, Salluste dresses as a Spanish Grande Dame to approach his ex-valet Blaze.
 He really needs the disguise, because he's one of the most hated people in Spain — the mob is burning his effigy right next door on a public place.

 - Double Take: An epic one when Salluste guides the King of Spain to the bedroom where they expect to surprise the Queen with her lover... only to find her old gouvernante, Doña Juana, in the arms of Blaze the valet.
 Salluste double-takes, closes the door hastily and starts speaking gibberish out of shock.